freqtrade/freqtrade/docs/freqai.md

 ```

 If the user sets this value, FreqAI will initially use the predictions from the training data set
 and then subsequently begin introducing real prediction data as it is generated.
 FreqAI will save
 this historical data to be reloaded if the user stops and restarts with the same `identifier`.

 ## Extra returns per train

 Users may find that there are some important metrics that they'd like to return to the strategy at the end of each retrain.
-Users can include these metrics by assigining them to `dk.data['extra_returns_per_train']['my_new_value'] = XYZ` inside their custom prediction
+Users can include these metrics by assigning them to `dk.data['extra_returns_per_train']['my_new_value'] = XYZ` inside their custom prediction
 model class.
 FreqAI takes the `my_new_value` assigned in this dictionary and expands it to fit the return dataframe to the strategy.
 The user can then use the value in the strategy with `dataframe['my_new_value']`.
 An example of how this is already used in FreqAI is
 the `&*_mean` and `&*_std` values, which indicate the mean and standard deviation of that particular label during the most recent training.
-Another example is shown below if the user wants to use live metrics from the trade databse.
+Another example is shown below if the user wants to use live metrics from the trade database.

 The user needs to set the standard dictionary in the config so FreqAI can return proper dataframe shapes: